aturingmachine/jenkins-script/readme.md

 If you have made the alias you can simply run `jenkins`.
 Otherwise run `~/jenkins/jenkins.sh`

+Adding the `-s` flag will tell you whether or not a Jenkins Server is running.

+> This only checks if the Jenkins build downloaded by this script is running.

 ## Issues

 If while waiting for an initial password the script hangs for an extended period of time, kill the script